-As of September 30, 2005, we had \$364.0 million in cash, cash equivalents and marketable securities, compared with \$469.8 million as of December 31, 2004.
-We have historically financed our operations primarily through the sale of equity securities, the issuance of convertible subordinated notes and cash received from our customers.
-We have classified all of our marketable securities as short-term, as we may choose not to hold our marketable securities until maturity.
+As of March 31, 2006, we had \$372.4 million in cash, cash equivalents and short-term and long-term marketable securities, compared with \$345.0 million as of December 31, 2005.
+We have historically financed our operations primarily through the sale of equity securities, the issuance of convertible subordinated notes and cash received from our customers and collaborative partners.
+As of March 31, 2006, approximately \$50.9 million of marketable securities are classified as long-term assets on the condensed consolidated balance sheet based on our intent to hold these marketable securities until maturity, which is longer than one year.
 Available cash is invested in accordance with the primary objectives of our investment policy, including liquidity, safety of principal and diversity of investments.